veldhub/veld_chain__eltec_udpipe_inference/README.md

 **[./veld_step_all.yaml](./veld_step_all.yaml)**

-All of the individual chains above can be simply run by launching the aggregating chain:
+All of the individual chains above can be simply run by launching the aggregated chain:

 ```
 docker compose -f veld_step_all.yaml up